Resource management in dense elastic pools

 Avoid overly dense servers.
 Azure SQL Database supports up to 5000 databases per server.
 Customers using elastic pools with thousands of databases may consider placing multiple elastic pools on a single server, with the total number of databases up to the supported limit.
 However, servers with many thousands of databases create operational challenges.
 Operations that require enumerating all databases on a server, for example viewing databases in the portal, will be slower.
 Operational errors, such as incorrect modification of server level logins or firewall rules, will affect a larger number of databases.
 Accidental deletion of the server will require assistance from Microsoft Support to recover databases on the deleted server, and will cause a prolonged outage for all affected databases.

-We recommend limiting the number of databases per server to a lower number than the maximum supported.
+It is recommended to limit the number of databases per server to a lower number than the maximum supported.
 In many scenarios, using up to 1000-2000 databases per server is optimal.
-To reduce the likelihood of accidental server deletion, we recommend placing a delete lock on the server or its resource group.
+To reduce the likelihood of accidental server deletion, place a delete lock on the server or its resource group.

 Monitoring memory utilization